-My work has focused on the intersections of computing and democratic life, whether dissertating in German history, developing International Space Station software, or working on projects like this, this, and this.
-Most recently, I have worked for The Carter Center, Emory University, and The Center for History and New Media at George Mason University.
+My work has focused on the intersections of computing and democratic life, whether dissertating in German history, developing International Space Station software, or working on projects like the bibliographic Zotero, the New Orleans Research Collaborative, and ELMO (election monitoring and more).
+I have worked for The Carter Center, Emory University, and The Center for History and New Media at George Mason University.

-I like thinking about data and culture, and am inordinately fond of British murder mysteries, small plastic objects, and at the moment: blind auditions on the different worldwide productions of ‘The Voice.’
+I like thinking about data and culture, and am inordinately fond of British murder mysteries, small plastic objects, and at the moment: singing contests.

 Latest posts by Connie Moon Sehat